Go through this page and find the best method to extend partition in Windows 7/8/10 on your own:

 This page includes 3 direct tools to help you extend Windows 7 partition and other 4 reliable methods to free up disk space in Windows 7.
 With the provided solutions, you can easily make full use of Windows 7 disk partition size, getting a stable and fast computer

 However, Disk Management and DiskPart cannot extend volume when there is no adjacent unallocated space next to a target drive.
-Besides, in order to save your Windows 7 partition size, we also suggest that you save all large files and even the system backup image to an external hard drive.
+Besides, in order to save your energy in extending Windows 7 partition size, we also suggest that you save all large files and even the system backup image to an external hard drive.

 How Can We Help You